 Livigno’s recipe of a fair-sized mountain, high altitude and fairly low prices is uncommon, and obviously attractive, and may be enough to get it on to your shortlist, especially if you are a beginner or unadventurous intermediate.
-But don’t overlook the non-trivial drawbacks we list above.
+But don’t overlook the non-trivial drawbacks listed above.

-After banning off-piste for several years up to 2012/13 the resort apparently now allows it and has heli-skiing as well.
-But the off-piste policy has varied so much we’d welcome reports on what it’s like in 2014/15.
+After banning off-piste for several years up to 2012/13 the resort now allows it and has heli-skiing as well.

 News – 2013/14